xaviervia/mediador/README.md

 Mediador.prototype.emit
 --------------------------

-### emit( event, args )
+### emit( args )

-Fires all the listener callbacks associated with the `event`.
+Notifies all the subscriptions about the emission.
+Each subscription may decide to fire the callback or not.

+To notify the subscriptions, is fires the `notify` method of the subscription passing all the `arguments` plus `this`, the venue, as the last argument.

 Chainable.
-The arguments for the listeners are each element within the `args` array, followed by the emitter itself.

 #### Arguments

-- `String` event
-- `Array` args
+- `Object` _default arguments object_

 #### Returns